Construction update

-Artist's impression of the future pedestrian crossing between Cambridge and Kent Terraces, to be built from April 2025
+Artist's impression of the new pedestrian crossing between Cambridge and Kent Terraces

 Dayshift work will be done between 7am and 5pm, Mondays to Saturdays, with traffic management in place 9am and 4pm on those days.